Particular/docs.particular.net/samples/azure-functions/service-bus-kafka/sample.md

 - A ConsoleEndpoint is the starting point of the sample, which products numerous events to Kafka.
 - An Azure Function using a Kafka trigger to consume the events and at a certain point sends a message using an NServiceBus SendOnly endpoint back to the ConsoleEndpoint.

-For more information about Kafka and NServiceBus read our blogpost [Let's talk about Kafka](https://particular.net/blog/lets-talk-about-kafka).
+For more information about Kafka and NServiceBus read the blogpost [Let's talk about Kafka](https://particular.net/blog/lets-talk-about-kafka).

 downloadbutton